F1rst-Unicorn/stocks/manual/server/upgrading.md

 package manager this means that the tomcat container has to be restarted after installation.

+## 5.2.0.0

+Stocks can now run as several instances on one host.
+Some changes to the file system have to be made to adapt to this.
+This guide assumes your current instance is called "stocks".

+The CA and nginx download point which used to be stored at `/usr/share/stocks-server/root` are  now to be stored at `/usr/share/stocks-server/instances/stocks`.
+Change the directory accordingly.

+The key material in `/etc/nginx/ssl` is now stored differently.
+The first mention is the name of the application while the second mention reflects the name of the instance.

+* `stocks.cert.pem` -> `stocks-stocks.cert.pem`
+* `stocks.key.pem` -> `stocks-stocks.key.pem`
+* `stocks.ca-chain.pem` -> `stocks-stocks.ca-chain.pem`

 ## 4.8.0.0-1

 Changes in the database model require a database migration.
 Shut down the tomcat